 - Provide RSE in accordance with this policy and implement any agreed schemes of work. - Participate in training to provide RSE in line with the school curriculum policy

 5. Cross Curricular

-Relationship and Sex education forms an integral part of our curriculum and relates to child protection and supports safeguarding processes.
+Relationship and Sex education forms an integral part of our 'My' curriculum and relates to child protection.

 6. Assessment, Monitoring & Evaluation